 2. Shortage of experts

 There is a lack of qualified professionals to carry out assessments and complete EWS1 forms.
 The 21 November announcement included Government funding of almost £700,000 “to train more assessors, speeding up the valuation process for homeowners in cases where an EWS1 form is required.”
-The training will be delivered by RICS from January 2021 and is expected to train 2,000 additional assessors within six months.
-It’s expected that following the new guidance will free up inspectors to focus on higher risk buildings and speed up the process.
+The training has been delivered by RICS from January 2021, 880 candidates are enrolled.
+There was an expectation that 2,000 additional assessors would be trained within six months.

 The Government is also: “pressing lenders to accept other forms of evidence on building safety to support their valuations.
 The EWS1 process should only be used where there is clear need, and where no reasonable assurances or regulatory evidence exists to support valuations.”